coder/docs/admin/registries/ecr.md

 To link an IAM role to Coder's Kubernetes service account:

-1. Enable the feature under Admin > Infrastructure > ECR IAM Role Authentication.
+1. Enable the feature under Manage > Admin > Infrastructure > ECR IAM Role Authentication.

 1. Create an IAM OIDC Provider for your EKS cluster (if it does not already